Tamboti Camp - Kruger National Park

 A voice said loudly, “Do you see anything?”
 I about jumped out of my skin thinking my time had come to an end right then and there at Tamboti Camp.
 But it was just my neighbor who had also heard the commotion in the night and was out to investigate.

 The kill was just out of view behind some bushes.
 I believe it was a small antelope that was fully consumed within three hours of the kill since no vultures ever came.

-As I left the camp later that morning, two male lion were laying under separate trees just outside of the camp gate - open gate I might add - the culprits of my sleepless night and the cause of my near heart attack.
+As I left the camp later that morning, two male lion were laying under separate trees just outside of the camp gate, an open gate I might add.
+I knew these were the culprits of my sleepless night and the cause of my near heart attack.

 The next day, after a well-deserved good rest I saw the entire pride of fifteen lion.

-That crazy night was one of those I could never have truly prepared for; one that scared me to death yet was so exciting I live it over and over again in my mind.
+That crazy night was one of those I could never have truly prepared for; one that scared me to death yet was so exciting I live it repeatedly in my mind.

 You bet on my next trip to Kruger National Park I will book Tamboti Camp and again request tent forty.